zuzanaj/haddocking.github.io/education/HADDOCK-24/HADDOCK-Xlinks-24/index.md

 <a class="prompt prompt-info">
 Active residues (directly involved in the interaction) -> 1,2,3,5,8,11,13,15,16,17,114,121,122,123,124,140,152,154,177
 </a>
-<a class="prompt prompt-info">Define passive residues automatically around the active residues -> check box
+<a class="prompt prompt-info">Define passive residues automatically around the active residues -> switch on
 </a>

-* **Step 5:** Additionally to the active residues assigned by DisVis, it is neccessary to upload a restraint file containing information about crosslinks .
+* **Step 5:** Additionally to the active residues assigned by DisVis, it is necessary to upload a restraint file containing information about crosslinks .
 For this click on the "Next" button at the bottom of the **Input parameters** window, which proceeds to the  **Distance Restraint menu**  menu of the **Docking Parameters** window.

 Input the cross-links distance restraints and turn on center-of-mass restraints.